rustviz/rustviz-tutorial/src/borrowing.md

 ## Mutable Borrows

 Unlike immutable borrows, Rust's mutable borrows allow you to mutate the borrowed resource.
-In the example below, we push the contents of a string `s2` to the end of the heap-allocated string `s1` twice, first by explictly calling the `String::push_str` method, and then using the equivalent shorthand method call syntax.
+In the example below, we push the contents of a `String` `s2` to the end of the heap-allocated `String` `s1` twice, first by explictly calling the `String::push_str` method, and then using the equivalent shorthand method call syntax.
 In both cases, the method takes a *mutable reference* to `s1`, written explicitly `&mut s1`.